cozzbie/nestify/README.md

 ### Getting started

 - Clone the repository.
-If you are receiving this as a `bundle`, please run `git clone <bunlde file>`.
+If you are receiving this as a `bundle`, please run `git clone -b master <bunlde file>`.
 - Install [Docker](https://www.docker.com/) if you do not already have it.
 This is very OS dependent so please find your appropriate OS specific version.
 - `cd` into the repository